kubernetes-sigs/image-builder/docs/book/src/capi/node-conformance.md

 `node-conformance-results/`, before the exit status is evaluated, so logs and JUnit reports are preserved even when the run fails.
 Nothing under `NODE_CONFORMANCE_OUTPUT_DIR` is ever deleted, so repeated runs accumulate side by side and pointing the variable at an existing directory is safe.
-A missing or unparsable `summary.env` is treated as a failure.
+The SSH exit status from the guest hook determines whether the run passes.

-Flatcar targets are excluded.
-Flatcar uses Ignition rather than cloud-init and the build removes the SSH user before shutdown, so the guest cannot be reached over SSH.
+Flatcar targets are excluded because they use Ignition rather than cloud-init and remove the SSH user before shutdown.
 Set `QEMU_IMAGE_OS=flatcar` to fail fast.

 ## Configuration